mario8x/devops2everyone/testing/security/1-web-security-101.md

   as well as performing vulnerability checkes based on its included library.
   * Fiddler: windows only, automatically configures IE to use its local proxy
   * Burp Intruder: java-based http proxy with numerous web application security testing features.
-  * Google Ratproxy: is designed for security professionals with a subtantial understanding of web app security issues and the experience to use it effectively.
+  * Google Ratproxy: is designed for security professionals with a substantial understanding of web app security issues and the experience to use it effectively.
 Command-line tool natively in Unix/Linux.
 To run on Win: need to run in a Unix/Linux emulation environment like Cygwin

-##### Command-line tools:
+##### Command-line tools

   * cURL: is a free, multiplatform command-line tool for manipulating HTTP/S. it's particularly powerful when scripted to perform iterative analyses.
   * Netcat: "Swiss Army Knife" of networking hacking, is elegant for many tasks
   * SSL proxy